 As you might imagine, these exceptions don't come up very often.

-Texting violations carry the same maximum fines as cellphone tickets: $25 to $250 for a first offense and $50 to $500 for a second or subsequent offense.
-And fines are doubled for violations that involve collisions.
-Texting violations don't add points to the motorist's driving record.
+Cell phone and texting violations carry fines of $25 to $250 for a first offense and $50 to $500 for a second or subsequent offense.
+Fines are doubled for violations that involve collisions.
+However, a cell phone or texting violation won't add demerit points to the motorist's driving record.